jackdewinter/pymarkdown/newdocs/src/rules.md

 <!-- pyml disable-next-line no-duplicate-heading-->
 ### Summary

-Multiple headings cannot contain the same content.
+Each heading in the document must contain unique content.

 ## Rule - MD025